SmingHub/Sming/Sming/building.rst

 .. envvar:: RELINK_VARS

-   Code isn’t re-compiled, but libraries are re-linked and firmware images re-generated if any of these variables are changed.
+   Code isn't re-compiled, but libraries are re-linked and firmware images re-generated if any of these variables are changed.
 For example, ``make RBOOT_ROM_0=new-rom-file`` rewrites the firmware image using the given filename.
 (Also, as the value is cached, if you then do